LearnPlayAI/HeartCart/docs/proj/massupl.md

 ### Key Stakeholders

 - **Administrators** - Require full control over product data and catalogs
-- **Suppliers** - Need to efficiently add their product offerings to the platform
 - **Technical Team** - Responsible for implementation and maintenance
 - **End Users** - Benefit from comprehensive and accurate product information

 ## System Overview

-The mass product upload system will allow users to:
+The mass product upload system will allow administrators to:
-1. Upload a CSV file with product data
+1. Upload a CSV file with product data (NO images)
-2. Upload multiple product images individually or in batches
-3. Store all images securely in Replit Object Store
-4. Automatically create catalogs and products with their attributes
+2. Automatically create catalogs and products with their attributes
-5. Map dynamic attributes based on category requirements
+3. Map dynamic attributes based on category requirements
-6. Validate and process data with clear error reporting using standardized API responses
+4. Validate and process data with clear error reporting using standardized API responses
-7. Associate products with their correct suppliers and catalogs
+5. Associate products with their correct suppliers and catalogs

+Note: Image handling is deliberately separated from the mass upload process.
+After products are created, administrators will use a dedicated image management interface to upload product images through the "Upload Images" button in the catalog products list.

 ### Standard API Approach